Omarkh98/Omarkh98.github.io/publications.md

 ---
 layout: page
 title: Publications
-subtitle: Check out my Publications!
+subtitle: Explore my contributions to AI and medical imaging research
 ---

-## 📚 Publications

-> *Explore my contributions to AI and medical imaging research.*

 ### 🏆 **Automatic Classification of Preliminary Diabetic Retinopathy Stages using CNN**
 📅 *Published in:* **The Science and Information (SAI) Organization** – *April 1, 2021*